 Shaking off the disappointment of a heavy loss in the FA Cup away at Weston super Mare, the Larks treated us to a five goal extravaganza at home to fellow Southern League side Barnstaple Town, our biggest ever win in the FA Trophy.

 The first half of the game was all about taking your chances.
 Captain Mike Baker caught Barum napping with a fierce header from inside the box off a free kick after only two minutes had elapsed.

 Rather than building on the early lead, the Larks then sat back somewhat and allowed Barnstaple to push them back into their own half for spells of the first half.
-But although their forwards Ofori and Bello worked hard for the visitors they couldn’t find a way through, and the first period ended with another Larks goal when Lewis Powell got his lead to a cross.
+But although their forwards Ofori and Bello worked hard for the visitors they couldn’t find a way through, and the first period ended with another Larks goal when Lewis Powell got his head to a cross (see photo).
 2-0.